MinaProtocol/mina/src/app/rosetta/README.md

 ### Operations for Supported Transactions via Construction

-The following supported transactions on devnet and mainnet for the Construction API are the `payment` and `delegation` ones within the ["living" documentation](https://github.com/MinaProtocol/mina/blob/477bbdcdeeeafbcbaff74b9b1a83feacf104e5c9/src/app/rosetta/test-agent/poke.ml#L89) in our integration testing code.
+The following supported transactions on devnet and mainnet for the Construction API are `payment` and `delegation`.
 The other transaction types are disabled on the live networks.

 ## Future Work and Known Issues